-What Cryptocurrencies Should I Buy?
-NZ Crypto Guide
+What Cryptocurrencies Should I Buy in NZ?
+A Guide for 2021

-We don’t think that just because they are popular that they are worth buying, but rather that they are three very different projects that will provide you with a solid basis on what type of cryptocurrencies you can get involved with. ?
+The crypto assets we highlighted below are excellent choices to start investing in crypto.
+We don’t think that just because they are popular that they are worth buying, but rather that they are three very different projects that will provide you with a solid basis on what type of cryptocurrencies you can get involved with.

 Conceived in 2008 during the global financial crisis, Bitcoin was the first cryptocurrency ever created.
 Since then, it’s paved the way for the two thousand or so other cryptocurrencies that have spawned since Bitcoins inception.

 Bitcoin (BTC) is commonly referred to as digital gold, as it shares many of gold’s qualities, and objectively some better ones too.

 Bitcoin is currently the most popular digital asset that people buy through us, at least partly due to the growing belief that Bitcoin is on the forecast for becoming the next Global Reserve Currency.

 Earlier this year, Tesla has announced its purchase of USD $1.5 Billion in Bitcoin (BTC), which generated an immense public interest in the crypto space and consequently propelling its value to a new all-time high of $58,000 as of this writing.